-In the House Committee hearing on January 21, 2021, a KCC Commissioner and the Director of the Conservation Division, KCC, provided proponent testimony.
+In the House Committee hearing on January 21, 2021, a KCC Commissioner and a representative of the KCC provided proponent testimony.
 The KCC representatives noted the extensive stakeholder vetting process used to create the bill.
 They stated the bill would clarify, enhance, and expedite statewide oil and gas well plugging and remediation efforts including the identification of the legally responsible party.

-Proponent testimony was also provided by a representative of the Kansas Independent Oil and Gas Association (KIOGA), who stated the bill would give the KCC a more defined and clear set of regulations that have been vetted by stakeholders.
-Proponent testimony was also provided by a representative of McGown Drilling, Inc., who stated the oil and gas industry is in favor of the bill as it would provide certainty and efficiency for the well-plugging process.
+Proponent testimony was also provided by a representative of the Kansas Independent Oil and Gas Association (KIOGA).
+He stated the bill would give the KCC a more defined and clear set of regulations that have been vetted by stakeholders.
+Proponent testimony was also provided by a representative of McGown Drilling, Inc. He stated the oil and gas industry is in favor of the bill as it would provide certainty and efficiency for the well-plugging process.

-Opponent testimony was provided by a representative of the Sierra Club, who proposed several amendments to the bill, including requiring an abandoned well to be deemed likely to cause pollution of any usable water strata or supply.
-The representative also expressed concern about funding, noting the combined balance in the proposed fund would be insufficient to plug the number of wells in need of plugging.
+Opponent testimony was provided by a representative of the Sierra Club.
+He proposed several amendments to the bill, including requiring an abandoned well to be deemed likely to cause pollution of any usable water strata or supply.
+He also expressed concern about funding, noting the combined balance in the proposed fund would be insufficient to plug the number of wells in need of plugging.